giomhern/schedule/README.md

-# Platform for Socal Garderners Federation
+# Schedule: Platform for Tasks and Event Creation

 This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app).